 By the nature of storing the distinct_id in a cookie or by a mobile identifier, it is possible to capture a journey as a user move across devices, platforms, and sessions.
 Mixpanel accounts for this jump by using Identify and Alias.

-Mixpanel’s identify function will replace the randomly assigned Mixpanel distinct_id with whatever argument is passed to it.
+Mixpanel’s identify function replaces the randomly assigned Mixpanel distinct_id with whatever argument is passed to it.

-Mixpanel will assign a randomly generated distinct_id the first time a user accesses a website or application that has Mixpanel installed.
+Mixpanel assigns a randomly generated distinct_id the first time a user accesses a website or application that has Mixpanel installed.
 If mixpanel.identify(“argument”) is subsequently called, then the argument replaces the randomly generated distinct_id.